 11. Do not Forget to Celebrate in Style

 While trying to make the birthday as eco-friendly as possible, it can be easy to forget how to celebrate it in style.
-Luckily for you, Roses Only has the perfect list of tips for celebrating your birthday in style.
+Luckily for you, there is a ton of tips for celebrating your birthday in style.
 Simply incorporate these tips with our green tips for the best birthday celebration ever.

 12. Ask for Environmental Friendly Gifts